Z323323/Quadratic-residues/README.md

    $\dots$<br>
    $(p - 1)/2 = (p - 1)/2(- 1)^{(p - 1)/2}$

-   It's easy to see that the lelft part produces $((p - 1)/2)!$, while for the right part we can further split it and take the left part:
+   It's easy to see that the lelft part produces $((p - 1)/2)!$, while for the right part we can further split it and consider the left part:

    $- 1$<br>
    $2$<br>